prabesh09/Pacific/README.md

 # Pacific

-A momentum-like minimalist new tab extension, creating a seamless blend of functionality and mindfulness.
+A Momentum like minimalist new tab extension...

 ## Preview